Judged anyone lately?

 True judgment is reserved for God.
 Discernment seeks to help.

 Discernment says there is a problem, but lovingly, humbly, prayerfully, empathetically I’d love to help with that.

 And guess what?
 The person on the receiving end of the help senses it.
 They know when they’re being judged.
 And they know when they’re being loved and help.

 That’s what I hope to do.
 And that’s what I hope, in the end, this article does.
 Because I, too, am a judger who is seeking to become a loving helper.

 And if this article still strikes you as harsh, remember that Jesus’ harshest words were reserved for arrogant, judgemental leaders inside the faith.
 At times, we’ve likely all been that insider.
 I have been anyway.
 Conversely, Jesus was pretty much never harsh to people outside the faith.

 We’d be so much better as a church if we did the same.

 What Are You Learning?

 What are you learning about judgment and discernment?
 Scroll down and leave a comment.

-The High Impact Leader Course is a 10 part online course designed to help you get time, energy and priorities working in your favour in 2017.
+The High Impact Leader Course is a 10 part online course designed to help your get time, energy and priorities working in your favour.